artemis-project/artemis-project.github.io/FAQ.md

 While Acquainted Safari plans to use Enjade as the default desktop environment in their operating platform, [VivaOS](http://viva.acquaintedsafari.ga), there are no associations between Acquainted Safari and the Enjade community.

 > "Yes, I do run Acquainted Safari and am a part of Enjade, but these are separate entities; I never intended for these entities to collide with each other as a single entity, but as a connection between two communities." - Marquis Kurt

-## Where did the name Enjade come from, and how do you pronounce it?
-Enjade is pronounced like you would expect: **enh - jayd**.
-This isn't to be confused with a word of similar spelling.

-"Enjade" was inspired by a potential partner and community member of Acquainted Safari: [Jaeden Gurrero](http://www.instagram.com/jaenoelani).
-Essentially, the syllables in her name swapped, hence the pronunciation of the name.
-If you want to look at this symbolically, she could easily represent Caroline from the game _Portal 2_, the successor to Cave Johnson, much like how Enjade is the successor to Unity 7.

 ## Free hugs?
 We could try, but we don't know how to make a plasmoid for that. :/